makocodeproject/makocode/NOTES.md

 - Run physical tests, check different printer/scanner/computer combinations and paper/film mediums.
 Leave data for a while, artificially age, different storage conditions, etc. Post findings.
 - Decoder debug option to print out debug images/logs for each decoding step
 - Executable should be standalone/static, strip/compress it
-- Fork all dependencies recursively into github account and submodule from them.
+- Fork all dependencies recursively into GitHub account and submodule from them.
 - Aim for backwards compatibility in each version, keep a list of supported options per version.
 - Aim to rewrite all dependencies internally over time.
 - Fun: Script to create art in output that is actually readable.
 Possibly just apply matrix code steganographically to an input image.